 They are especially known for their Fly Kid Kolsch and the Highly Dramatic New England IPA.
 The IPA is made slightly differently each time in small batches that are now up to version 21.
 We tasted a little of everything and really enjoyed the Great Musa Hefeweizen.

-Visitors can find additional free covered parking for the Powerhouse for the first 90 minutes in the garage next door by just scanning the QR code at the entrance.
+Visitors can find additional free covered parking for the Power House in the garage next door.

 Take in the history of Rock Hill